On Jan. 18, 2017, Germany put forth a so-called Marshall Plan with Africa, and I would like to provide my thoughts on the matter.

 The Marshall Plan rests on three pillars, contains more than 100 ideas for reform and is centred round the key issues for development: (p.
 12)

-So many ideas for reform won’t work.
+So many ideas for a reform won’t work.
 When you want to solve a complicated issue, you do so by making it more simple, not by making it more complicated.
 So many ideas for a reform demonstrates a total lack of focus.

 The Real Agenda?